allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 instead.
 So that also saves a bit of disk space, if you're trying to put it on the cloud as well.

 Now how I used to do this before ClearML is actually creating a new folder with a unique name for that specific run and then putting all of the images in there.
-But that's that's just a huge mess, right?
+But that's just a huge mess, right?
 We've all done this.
 But then you forget to change the name, and then you overwrite your previous samples.
 But you also don't know if you're just running through it.
 You don't know what kind of code or like what the code was that created your previous versions right?
 So they're not saved together which is a huge mess.
 It gets out of hand really quickly.
 You end up with a huge folder full